 BankNordik has incorporated a liquidity stress testing model based on LCR.
-This model is used at least monthly to forecast developments in the Bank's liquidity on a 3-month and a 3-12-month horizon.
-The test is based on the business-as-usual situation with outflows from undrawn committed facilities and further stress measures.
-If the 3-month target is not met, the Executive Board must implement a contingency plan.
+This model is used at least monthly to forecast developments in the Bank's liquidity on a 1-12-month horizon.
+The test is based on the business-as-usual situation and in a stressed version with outflows from undrawn committed facilities and other stress measures.
+If the target is not met, the Executive Board must implement a contingency plan.